 No Substantial Change from Previous Analysis: The proposed Project would consist of the annexation of 144.8 acres into the City of Chino boundaries.
-No development or construction would occur within the Annexation Area as part of the Project.
-Residential land uses are planned in the Area by the GPU (and already are allowed by the existing San Bernardino County Countywide Plan land use designations and San Bernardino County zoning district classifications that apply to the Annexation Area).
+No development would occur within the Annexation Area as part of the Project; however, residential land uses are planned in the Area by the GPU (and already are allowed by the existing San Bernardino County General Plan land use designations and zoning classifications).
 According to GPU EIR Figure 4.6-1, the Annexation Area occurs approximately 1.4 miles northeast of the Chino-Central Avenue Fault, indicating that there is a low potential for fault rupture hazards within the Annexation Area.
 In addition, the topography of the Annexation Area and lands surrounding it is generally characterized as relatively flat, with no prominent hill sides that could be subject to landslide hazards.
-Furthermore, pursuant to GPU EIR Standard Condition of Approval 3.6, future applications for grading and building permits within the Annexation Area would require the preparation of site-specific soils reports, which would address site-specific conditions and identify recommendations to address any potential geological hazards involving strong seismic ground shaking and liquefaction.
-Mandatory compliance with the future-required soils reports would ensure that potential impacts to future development due to seismic ground shaking and liquefaction are reduced to less than significant levels.
+Furthermore, pursuant to GPU EIR Standard Condition of

+Approval 3.6, future applications for grading and building permits would require the preparation of site-specific soils reports, which would address site-specific conditions and identify recommendations to address any potential geological hazards involving strong seismic ground shaking and liquefaction.
+Mandatory compliance with the future-required soils reports would ensure that impacts due to seismic ground shaking and liquefaction are reduced to less than significant levels.
 Accordingly, the proposed Project would not directly or indirectly cause substantial adverse effects, including the risk of loss, injury, or death involving rupture of an earthquake fault, strong seismic ground shaking, liquefaction, and landslides, and impacts would be less than significant.
 Therefore, the Project would not result in any new significant impacts not already analyzed in the GPU EIR or increase the severity of a significant impact as previously identified and analyzed in the GPU EIR.